csrc-sdsu/mole/README.md

 - Reporting bugs
 - Requesting new features

-Please refer to our [Contribution Guidelines][contrib-guide] for more details.
+Please refer to our [Contribution Guidelines](https://github.com/csrc-sdsu/mole/blob/master/CONTRIBUTING.md) for more details.

 ## Citations